Victorian Railways L class: Regular service

 In terms of power, the L class outclassed most of the VR fleet when introduced in 1953, surpassed only by steam locomotive H220.
-L1150 was able to better the performance of the famed S class in hauling a 600 ton load up the 1 in 50 gradient of Glenroy Bank.
+L1150 was able to better the performance of the famed S class in hauling a 600-ton load up the 1 in 50 gradient of Glenroy Bank.
 The L was also able to haul an 1,100 ton load between Dandenong and Oakleigh stations in around half the time taken by VR's most powerful freight locomotive, the X class, allowing heavy freight trains from Gippsland to avoid delaying suburban passenger services sharing the same route.

 From introduction the class were maintained at the Jolimont Workshops in central Melbourne, along with the suburban multiple unit fleet and the E class suburban freight locomotives, as steam locomotives were housed at the North Melbourne Locomotive Depot.
 They were not moved to the new South Dynon Locomotive Depot until 1964.

 The L class proved to be a fine locomotive for express passenger service where their high power output was put to good use hauling The Gippslander and other services at the line speed limit of 70 mph (112 km/h).
-However in heavy freight service they were somewhat less successful, as their relatively light weight and low factor of adhesion caused them to slip on heavy loads.
+However, in heavy freight service they were somewhat less successful, as their relatively light weight and low factor of adhesion caused them to slip on heavy loads.
 Despite this, they were regularly used to haul heavy briquette trains of over 1,000 tons from the Latrobe Valley to Melbourne.
 They could also be seen on some suburban freight services.

 L class locomotives were equipped with two pantographs.
 The VR issued instructions for both pantographs to be raised in winter months, with the first pantograph serving to knock ice off the overhead catenary and ensure good contact for the second pantograph.

+The fleet status as at 19 July 1986 is listed below: